danzen/ZIMON/README.md

-Static Class to stringify an object and parse resulting string back to the object Created by Dan Zen for ZIM at https://zimjs.com but usable in other languages in a similar way that JSON was made for JS but usable in other languages ZIMON differs from JSON is that it can work with any type of object
+Static Class to stringify an object and parse resulting string back to the object Created by Dan Zen for ZIM at https://zimjs.com but usable in other languages in a similar way that JSON was made for JS but usable in other languages ZIMON differs from JSON in that it can work with any type of object

 DESCRIPTION
 ZIMON stands for ZIM Object Notation